thecdil/fire-lines/_essay/05_two_brains.md

 When I read Pyne’s theory of second and third fire, I immediately thought of McGilchrist’s descriptions of the left and right brain’s different ways of seeing and engaging with the world around them.
 It helped me understand second fire when I thought of it as existing in an intersubjective relationship with human beings, the kind of relationship that comes from engagement with the right hemisphere of the brain.
 As Amy Cardinal Christianson, an Indigenous fire expert in Canada, explains in Kuhn’s article, "["Fire is medicine"](https://www.pbs.org/newshour/science/fire-is-medicine-how-indigenous-practices-could-help-curb-wildfires):" “We coexist with fire, we need fire and fire needs us.
 It’s a different way of looking at the forest.”

-Third fire, on the other hand, and the machines in which it burns, feel to me like the products of the left hemisphere of the brain, and the amnesiac cultures which, as Pyne explains, lost their “felt” (embodied) sense of how to relate to fire, and came to see it as “a good servant, but bad master.”
-Similarly, you could argue that the urge to “protect” trees for economic reasons is driven by the left brain’s self-interest, and sense that it is entitled to profit from the objects in the world around it; while the urge to suppress all wildfire is the left-brain urge to fight and control what frightens it.
+Third fire, on the other hand, and the machines in which it burns, feel to me like the products of the left hemisphere of the brain, and of the amnesiac cultures which, as Pyne explains, lost their “felt” (embodied) sense of how to relate to fire, and came to see it as “a good servant, but bad master.”
+Similarly, one could argue that the urge to “protect” trees for economic reasons is driven by the left brain’s self-interest, and sense that it is entitled to profit from the objects in the world around it; while the urge to suppress all wildfire is the left-brain urge to fight and control what frightens it.

 {% include essay/figure.html objectid="im-07" %}